 Next, we discover the purpose of this anointing or spiritual baptism.
 It was not for salvation, as was the first one.
 It was for the power to serve God.
 Specifically, to “Be witnesses.”
 Jesus told them not to go out and spread the gospel until they had the power to do so.
 That power came on the Day of Pentecost.
 The result was that Peter preached a message by the power of the Spirit, and 3000 people believed in Jesus and accepted Him as the Savior in one day.

-Setting aside the controversy raging in the church over the baptism of the Spirit and how one is baptized in the Spirit or with what proof they show that they are, we discover that there were indeed two separate events in the lives of the believers.
+Setting aside the controversy raging in the Church over the Baptism with the Spirit and how one is baptized in the Spirit—or with what proof they show that they are, we discover that there were indeed two separate events in the lives of the first Christian believers.

 One last Biblical picture should suffice.
 While it is not in the scope of this essay to delve too far into the Feasts of the Lord, we see a consistent picture there also.

-Counting 50 days from the Feast of Firstfruits, we come to the Feast of Pentecost.
-We have already discovered this was related to the baptism of the Holy Spirit.
-A distinctive feast set apart from the first three.
+Counting fifty days from the Feast of Firstfruits, we come to the Feast of Pentecost.
+A distinctive feast that set apart from the first three—and the last three that would occur a few months later.
+We have already discovered this was related to the Baptism with the Holy Spirit.
 The last three feasts were the Feast of Trumpets, the Day of Atonement, and the Feast of Tabernacles.
 These three occurred over 22 days in the 7th month of the Hebrew ceremonial year.
 They prophetically portray a third and separate anointing, as well as events of the last days.

 God specifically commanded Israel to “appear before Him three times in the year.”
 (Ex.
 23:17 and elsewhere.)
-Since these were separate feasts representing three separate times and purposes, we are left with the distinct impression that they prophetically symbolized three distinct experiences in the life of the New Testament believer: salvation, the baptism in the Holy Spirit, and final sanctification.
+These were separate feasts representing three different times and purposes.
+We are left with the distinct impression that they prophetically symbolize three distinct experiences in the New Testament believer’s life.
+These three experiences or anointings would be salvation, the Baptism with the Holy Spirit, and final sanctification.

 In conclusion, we find the two anointings being discussed are entirely different: